 The best feature of the new Merlo telehandlers

 The single greatest feature of the new range, is the redesigned cabin, with an overall width of 1.1m marking it the largest cab on the market.
-Usually the Operators biggest complaint it is the cabins are too small, the Merlo latest release well and truly fixes that.
+Usually, the operator’s biggest complaint is the cabins are too small, the Merlo latest release has well and truly fixed that.

 With the latest engine and drive train technology, the telehandler will achieve speeds of up to 40 klms per hour without losing torque for maximum productivity, and increased versatility with a 540/100 power take of standard.